Koha-Community/kohadocs/en/source/00_intro.rst

 welcome at any time.

-The `Koha Manual <http://manual.koha-community.org/>`__ is managed by the Documentation Manager, but that doesn't mean we can't all participate in making the best manual possible.
+The `Koha Manual <http://manual.koha-community.org/>`__ is managed by the Documentation Team, but that doesn't mean we can't all participate in making the best manual possible.

 The manual is stored in git at: